vandresen/DatabaseManager/README.md

 * Load the PPDM model
 * Manage PPDM data connectors
 * Transfer well data from one PPDM database to another
-* Load data from LAS files into PPDM
+* Load data from LAS and csv files into PPDM
 * Create a DSM index
 * Manage DSM rules
 * Execute QC rules and view result